bedops/bedops/docs/content/usage-examples/snps-within-dhses.rst

 Discussion
 ==========

-The output of this `bedmap`_ statement might look something like this:
+The output of this :ref:`bedmap` statement might look something like this:

 ::